-Organization Role in providing access to outstations and fostering scientific capabilities National Research Council (NRC) Herzberg Facilitates Canadian participation in international astronomy facilities as "Canada's gateway to the stars."
-Polar Knowledge Canada (POLAR) Responsible for strengthening Canadian leadership in polar science and technology, in addition to providing access to the Canadian High Arctic Research Station.
+Organization Role in providing access to outstations and fostering scientific capabilities National Research Facilitates Canadian participation in international astronomy facilities as "Canada's gateway to Council (NRC) Herzberg the stars."
+Polar Knowledge Canada Responsible for strengthening Canadian leadership in polar science and technology, in addition (POLAR) to providing access to the Canadian High Arctic Research Station.
 TRIUMF Acts as Canada's gateway for involvement in CERN, the world's largest particle physics project, located in Switzerland, in addition to providing its own facilities for access.
 Canadian Light Source Locates some Canadian staff at foreign light sources to facilitate Canadian research.
-Canadian Neutron Beam Centre (now closed) Fostered Canada's capabilities for materials research with neutron beams by providing access for expert and non-expert users, by training new users, and by developing beam equipment and methods.
-ArcticNet Built around the CCGS Amundsen research icebreaker, ArcticNet fosters the scientific capability needed to study, model, and manage the changing Canadian arctic.
+Canadian Neutron Beam Fostered Canada's capabilities for research with neutron beams by providing access for expert Centre (now closed) and non-expert users, by training new users, and by developing beam equipment and methods ArcticNet Built around the CCGS Amundsen research icebreaker, ArcticNet fosters the scientific capability needed to study, model, and manage the changing Canadian arctic.
 Compute Canada Operates a federation of high-performance computing systems distributed at universities.
-CMC Microsystems Fosters the capabilities of Canadian universities to design and fabricate micro and nanodevices for R&D purposes by facilitating access to specialized, expensive fabrication equipment and capabilities that are available at cleanroom facilities elsewhere in the country, in addition to providing its own such services.
+CMC Microsystems Fosters the capabilities of universities to design and fabricate microdevices for R&D purposes by facilitating access to specialized, software and fabrication equipment that are available at cleanroom facilities elsewhere in the country, in addition to providing its own services.